 After the probate court found that the July 5 order dismissed only the additional issues and not the dissolution itself, Aimee and her sister Bethany (also adopted by Mark) were appointed as co-administrators or Mark’s estate, not Sara.
 Sara then appealed.

 Appellate Court Proceedings:

-If you are going through a divorce, contact Mevorah Law Offices LLC today in Lombard, Bloomingdale, Schaumburg, Naperville and St. Charles, Ill.
-These divorce attorneys can help you with any complications that may arise in your divorce settlements.
+If you are going through a divorce, contact Mevorah & Giglio Law Offices today in Lombard, Bloomingdale, and Naperville, Illinois.
+Our divorce attorneys can help you with any complications that may arise in your divorce settlements.